ksator/EVPN_DCI_automation/README.md

 https://github.com/dgjnpr/ansible-template-for-junos

 ### Looking for more junos automation content for EVPN-VXLAN
 You can visit this repository https://github.com/JNPRAutomate/ansible-junos-evpn-vxlan.
-It has junos automation content for EVPN-VXLAN for the build phase.
+It has junos automation content tp build an EVPN-VXLAN fabric.